viktor-begun/ML_Trading/README.md

 - Implement SGMM model which can refine CASM and SOTM models self consistently in their variables space to get the best profit

 _*_ The _best profit_ can be defined in different ways, so one has to adopt a specific definition here.
-For the time being the most consistent profit as a function of time is a preferrence, but it can be varied.
+For the time being the most consistent profit the we define is _the most linear in time and the highest in absolute value as a function of time_.
+The definition is still somewhat vague, we should consider more details here.

 # CASM section